brownplt/B2T2/TableAPI.md

 # Table API

-[Note: this section should be considered as an internal note that helps KC decide if an opeartor should be included and, if yes, how.]
+[Note: this section should be considered as an internal note that helps KC decide if an operator should be included and, if yes, how.]

 This file serves for two purposes:

 - Challenge type system designers
 - Set up a reference for comparing programming medias on their
   - __expressiveness:__ is an operators provided in one media but not the other?
   - __enforcement of constraints:__ how many of the required constraints are enforced?
 How many of the ensured constraints are communicated to the type system?

 Real-world programming medias contain lots of utility operations.
 Collecting all of them won't be practical.
 Instead, we strive to gather at least all operators that are necessary for real-world data analysis.
 (Please let us know if you think a necessary operator is missing.)
-Some utilities opoerators impose interesting constraints that might be challenging to type systems.
-We selectively include some complicated utility operators and hopefully they will illustrate all constraints that a type systems need to handle.
+Some operators impose interesting constraints that might be challenging to type systems.
+We selectively include some complicated operators and hopefully they will illustrate all constraints that a type systems need to handle.
 In short, an operator is included if it meets one of the following criteria:

 - necessary for realistic table programming
 - illustrating interesting constraints